Afghanistan's "forgotten" poor wince as billions in aid go to badlands

 Most of the U.S. money earmarked for relief and reconstruction since 2002 has actually gone to security, leaving just over $26 billion to governance and development, and nearly $3 billion for humanitarian aid, SIGAR says.

-Once the most violent city in Afghanistan, the security of Kandahar, in the south, has improved significantly, and there have been noticeable improvements to roads, as well as new municipal buildings, schools and health clinics.
+Once the most violent city in Afghanistan, the security of Kandahar city in the south has improved significantly, and there have been noticeable improvements to roads, as well as new municipal buildings, schools and health clinics.
 However, millions of dollars have been skimmed by corrupt contractors and officials.

 The irony that most of Washington's aid has ended up in the 'badlands' of the south and east is not lost on the village leader of the landslide-stricken Aab Bareek village.